What do I wear?

 No lifts or aerials.
-At Friday Night Blues, please keep both partners with their feet on the floor.
+Please keep both partners with their feet on the floor at all times.

 Practice good floorcraft.
 Both partners are responsible for using eyes and ears to keep themselves and their partner safe on the dance floor and to avoid accidental collisions and injuries.
-Aerials, air steps, and lifts are prohibited on the Friday Night Blues social dance floor.
+Aerials, air steps, and lifts are prohibited at BDNY events.
 We do not want you injuring yourself, your partner, or others around you.

 Refrain from giving unsolicited feedback.
 On the social floor, we’re here to dance.
-Do not give unsolicited feedback unless you are feeling unsafe.
-If your partner is causing you physical pain please let them know.
-Feedback between students in the classroom is encouraged but first please make sure to ask your partner if it’s okay!
+Please do not give unsolicited feedback unless you are feeling unsafe, or are in pain or discomfort.
+However, feedback between students in the classroom is encouraged.

 What do I do with my stuff?